yinhao0424/Dataviz-Final-Project/README.md

  ![image](https://user-images.githubusercontent.com/44931709/66012228-568ec280-e494-11e9-9e99-e99645fe5843.png)
  * This sketch shows the extended ideas.
 Linked the points in the map with a bar chart to show the number of different status in detail by adding zoom/cut/brush functions.
 Furthermore, I'd like to add a menu bar serving as a filter to choose different years.

- ## Schedule of Deliverables
-  * week7:  create the remaining relationship based graphs
+ ## Futurn work
-  * week8:  linked map with bar chart
+ * linked map with a bar chart to show the number of different status in detail by adding zoom/cut/brush functions.
-  * week9:  highlight with zoom and brush
-  * week10:  Organized all the charts and finish the tasks.

-## Open Questions